asmythe/yii2/docs/guide/tutorial-shared-hosting.md

 Shared Hosting Environment
 ==========================

 Shared hosting environments are often quite limited about configuration and directory structure.
-Still in most cases you can run Yii 2.0 on a shared hosting environment with a few adjustements.
+Still in most cases you can run Yii 2.0 on a shared hosting environment with a few adjustments.

 Deploying a basic application
 ---------------------------